anacarlac/2023-Rotinas-em-R/README.md

 # rotinas-em-R
 ### Data analysis routines in R to investigate psychometrics properties of surveys

 This is a 4-hour workshop presented at the 11º Congresso Brasileiro de Avaliação Psicológica in Brasília, Brazil.
+The data available in this repository is simulated and it cannot be shared in other projects.
 The workshop is called *Data analysis routines in R to investigate psychometrics properties of surveys*.
 In this workshop, the following topics were discussed:
   + Essential packages and functions to manipulate data in R
   + Data analysis
   +   Data cleaning and data integrity checking procedures